-The Company and E-Tech Kalapuse Mining (Proprietary) Limited ("E-Tech Namibia"), a private company involved in the business of rare earth element ("REE") exploration, entered a definitive share exchange agreement (the "Definitive Agreement") dated October 10, 2020 under which the
+The Company and E-Tech Kalapuse Mining (Proprietary) Limited ("E-Tech Namibia"), a private company involved in the business of rare earth element ("REE") exploration, entered a definitive share exchange agreement dated October 10, 2020 under which the Transaction was completed.

-Transaction would be completed.
-The Boards of Directors of the Company and E-Tech Namibia each unanimously approved the terms of the Transaction.
 As a result of the Transaction, the Company changed its name to E-Tech Resources Inc. and adopted a financial year end of March 31st effective on the closing of the Transaction on October 15, 2021.
 On October 21, 2021, the Company commenced trading on the TSXV under the symbol REE and co-listed on the Frankfurt Stock Exchange ("FSE") under the symbol K2I on January 5, 2022.